sorry-cypress/sorry-cypress/README.md

 That's the simplest and most naive implementation.

-If you just want to be able to run the tests in parallel and don't worry about storing test results.
+If you just want to run the tests in parallel and not worry about storing test results.

 ##### MongoDB persisted